INTRODUCTION TO an AMERICAN FAMILY TREE

-The actual Kunta Kinte did suffer the atrocities that are inherent in slavery.
+Don’t misunderstand me.
+There was an actual Kunta Kinte, who did suffer the atrocities that are inherent in slavery.
 Trafficking in human slaves remains a tragedy to this day.
-The story of Kunta Kinte, as told by Haley, ties into my own Smith family history in ways I never imagined as a child.
+The story of Kunta Kinte, as told by Haley, ties into our Smith family history in ways I never imagined as a child.
 The history of a family is never pretty.
 There are points at which the story tellers may delete significant chapters of a family history, or remove a branch from the family tree.
-Such was the case when the television show Finding Your Ancestors accommodated actor Ben Affleck and edited out information about his slave owning ancestors in Savannah, Georgia, Connecticut and New Jersey.
+Such was the case when the television show Finding Your Ancestors accommodated actor Ben Affleck and edited out information about his slave owning ancestors in Savannah, GA, Connecticut and New Jersey.
 Affleck later explained that he was embarrassed to be associated with such a disgusting person.
 “It left a bad taste in my mouth,” he added.
 He did not want the information aired.

 In 1981, at the age of 32, I knew more about my wife Nancy’s lineage than my own.
 A published anthology regarding the history of the Slaymakers revealed generations of her father’s history leading back in time to great theologians and entrepreneurs of medieval Europe.
 Extensive legwork conducted by various members of my mother-in-law, Betty Whittington’s family members leads a reader back to the Kings and Queens of England and Europe in general.
 Thirty generations of great grandparents, some bordering on psychotic, others benevolent monarchs, dance across the pixels of my computer monitor.
 The researcher’s work was accurate from one generation to the next and substantiated by genealogists and historians.
 I repeatedly took the time to verify each generation, siblings and all.
 It is cool to drift through Wikipedia from one monarch to the next knowing that I am reading about the great great grandparents of my wife and son.
 But it is equally interesting to find a starving peasant ancestor who was hung in Smithfield, London for stealing a bushel of peas off an aristocrat’s front porch.